vlussenburg/websphere-cxf-extensions/README.md

 ### Based on...
 The SSL out interceptor has been based on sources quoted in the javadoc of the relevant source files.

-### FAQ
-Q: Reflection is slow.
-A: Most reflection stuff is done on initialisation only, so the impact is negligible.
-No, I haven't measured this ;)

-### Copyright/trademarks
-Websphere® is a registered trademark of IBM®.

-### License
-See COPYING

 ### Usage

 Simply add this to your spring configuration.